Medical Officers of the Malta Garrison Casement Francis

 The Royal Naval Division was a naval unit that fought on land as infantry.
 On the outbreak of the Great War, the Royal Fleet Reserve (RFR), The Royal Naval Reserve (RNR) and the Royal Naval Volunteer Reserve (RNVR) were automatically mobilised and formed by Winston Churchill, then First Lord of the Admiralty, in the Royal Naval Division (RND).
 On 26 August 1914, the RND were ordered to Ostend for the defence of Antwerp.
 On 28 February 1915, it sailed from Avon-mouth to Lemnos, stopping in Malta en route.
 It took part in the landings at Cape Helles on 25 April 1915 and in the Salonica Expedition.
 On its return to England it was renamed the 63rd (RN) Division and embarked for France with the British Expeditionary Force (BEF).

-In June 1917, Major General Francis Casement became a Companion of the Distinguished Service Order (DSO).
-He won a Bar to the DSO in July 1918.
+On 4 June 1917, Major General Francis Casement became a Companion of the Distinguished Service Order (DSO).
+He won a Bar to the DSO on 26 July 1918.
 His citation read:

 For conspicuous gallantry and devotion to duty when he evacuated all the wounded and saved a large quantity of surgical material, blankets and stretchers during a long retirement.
 His courage, coolness and resource were most marked during the whole of this trying period.
 (DSO gazetted 4 June 1917)